district-labs/web3-sets/apps/docs/pages/runtime/evm/mutations.md

 ## Hydration
 Before the set is compared to state artifacts it first undergoes hydration.

-Entity hydration is required for fetching external interface, like smart contract application binary interfaces and verifiable credential schemas.
+Entity hydration is required for fetching external interfaces, like smart contract application binary interfaces and verifiable credential schemas.

 ```ts
 export const EVMSetHydrated = {